Dinesh-Wasnik/aspire-app/README.md

 OAUTH_TOKEN_URL
 APP_URL
 ```
-replace the value of this variable with your project url
+replace the value of this variable with your project url in both environment file(.env and .env.testing)